-- Fill a medium-sized pot with 2-3 inches of water and bring to a boil.
+- Fill a medium-sized pot with 2-3 inches of water, cover, and bring to a boil.

-- Reduce to medium-low heat.
+- Remove the lid and reduce to medium-low heat.
 I err on the low side – if my eggs fall apart before poaching, it’s always because the water was too hot.

-- Gently crack 2 eggs into the water.
+- Once the water has stopped bubbling and remains at a simmer, gently crack 2 eggs into the water.
 Drop eggs from the shell as close to the water as possible, to avoid a hard fall that might break the yolk.
 It’s okay to poach more than one egg in the same pot at once.
 I often poach 4 at a time.

 - Let eggs cook for about 3-4 minutes.
 It depends on the exact heat you’re using and how runny or firm you want them.
 I like mine runny with a fully solidified egg white, so I keep it as close to 3 minutes as possible.

 - To see if they’re done to your desired consistency, use a ladle to (very softly) check how solidified the eggs are.
 Be extra careful – if you attempt to remove the eggs before they’re fully poached, they’ll be liquid-y, jiggle too much, and the yolk will likely start running from the bottom before it makes it to your plate.

 - Once the eggs have reached your desired consistency, scoop them out carefully with the ladle, one at a time.

 - Let the yolks ooze, take a #yolkporn pic, tag @meags_eggs, and enjoy!

 9 Comments Add yours

 Thanks for sharing your method 🙂 I love your photos on Instagram, very inspiring.
 I’ll try your method soon.